Bar Abanicos police raid: Decriminalization of homosexuality

-The events in Bar Abanicos came to the attention of the Fundación Ecuatoriana de Acción y Educación para la Promoción de la Salud (FEDAEPS)' thanks to the contact of a member of the Cuenca organization La Pájara Pinta, which had been led by the then governor of Azuay, Felipe Vega de la Cuadra.
+The events in Bar Abanicos came to the attention of the LGBTQ organization Fundación Ecuatoriana de Acción y Educación para la Promoción de la Salud (FEDAEPS)' thanks to the contact of a member of the Cuenca organization La Pájara Pinta, which had been led by the then governor of Azuay, Felipe Vega de la Cuadra.
 Activists Orlando Montoya, a member of FEDAEPS, and Neptalí Arias, a member of Famivida (Fundación Amigos por la Vida), traveled to Cuenca and held meetings with activists and personalities from Cuenca, one of whom was Governor Vega, who denounced the actions of the police during the raid.

 As a result, the organizations FEDAEPS, Famivida, Tolerancia and Coccinelle decided to form a single front under the name Triángulo Andino, to fight for the decriminalization of homosexuality and to protest against abuses committed against people of sexual diversity.
 After initial discussions, it was decided to file, with the help of the Permanent Assembly for Human Rights, an action of unconstitutionality against Article 516 of the Criminal Code, which criminalized homosexuality with a sentence of four to eight years.
 Much of the campaign took place in Quito, where activists from the group held the first LGBT demonstration in the history of the country on August 27, 1997.

 The next step before being able to present the unconstitutionality action before the Constitutional Court was the collection of 1,000 signatures, a process in which the Permanent Assembly for Human Rights and the trans association Coccinelle took the lead.
 The campaign finally succeeded in collecting 1,400 signatures and the petition was presented to the Court in September 1997.
 On November 25 of the same year, the nine members of the Constitutional Court ruled unanimity in favor of the repeal of the first paragraph of Article 516.
 The decision was published in the Official Gazette two days later, thus decriminalizing homosexuality in Ecuador.